Amtrak & Via Rail Canada User Guide

 to break journey at Jasper.

-Canadian - Canadien alternatives
+Canadian train alternatives

 Canadian/Canadien route via Banff and other national parks.
+This I believe is the most scenic rail route in North America.
+Simply sublime.

 Travellers overnight in Kamloops for maximum scenery.